A Character Driven Cinema-Malayalam Movie Kappela

-To her life comes her unexpected moment, a misdialled number, uniting her with Vishnu, an auto driver from Kozhikode.
-A romance over a misdialled number may seem cliched and melodramatic but the screenplay of Kappela ensures to confine this cliché, making the audience accept the fairy tale romance.
+To her life comes her unexpected moment, a misdialed number, uniting her with Vishnu, an auto driver from Kozhikode.
+A romance over a misdialed number may seem cliched and melodramatic but the screenplay of Kappela intentionally confines this cliché, making the audience accept the fairy tale romance.
 We are left wondering why is this stalkerish behavior portrayed as something romantic and beautiful.
 But all these questions are answered towards the end.

 Roshan Mathew does a surprisingly brilliant job as Vishnu.
 He is so convincing as a young auto driver with a good heart.
 It is interesting to see Roshan Mathew do diverse roles recently, may it be Choked or Moothon, every character is safe in his hands.
 To play a character that is initially pleasant but has a shady element is indeed a task which Roshan Mathew pulls off quite effortlessly.

 Sreenath Bhasi has now become the go-to person for unexpected and surprising roles in Malayalam movies.
 I’m still not over his limited yet highly impactful performance in Trance.
 His credibility as an actor is increasing exponentially.

 Director Muhammad Musthafa does not refrain from making a limited appearance in the second half of the film.